-Monday: Men's 800 Nick Symmonds Leads Eugene Sweep
+Monday: Men's 800 Nick Symmonds Lead Eugene Sweep

 The men's 800 more than delivered on its pre-race hype as the Eugene crew came through big time.
 Nick Symmonds got out of a box with 560 to go and catapulted to a 1:44.10 dominating pr victory.
 Wonder boy Andrew Wheating charged late for 2nd, and Christian Smith (the 29th seed out of 30 coming into the meet), outleaned three time defending US champ Khadevis Robinson for the third Olympic spot.

-Women's 800: Hazel Clark Wire to Wire as Everyone Staggers Home USATF put 12 people in the final and as a result it went out in 56.8 (we had the split wrong earlier) seconds.
+Women's 800: Hazel Clark Wire to Wire as Everyone Staggers Home USATF put 12 people in the final and as a result it went out in 55 seconds.
 The final 200 wasn't pretty but Hazel Clark held on for the win to make her third Olympic team, Alice Schmidt was second to make her first, and Kameisha Bennett was third.
 Bennett however was not under the Olympic qualifying time of 2:00.00, and as a result

 Nicole Teter made her second Olympic team.

 *More Monday LRC Recap: Women's 5k and Steeple Semis, Mens and Women's 400 Semis

 Sunday:LRC Sprint Recap: Tyson Gay